drenize/Multilingual_NLP_Classifier_Toxic_Comments/README.md

 # Methods
 In order to achieve this, I decided to go with pretrained RNN models like [DistilBERT](https://huggingface.co/distilbert-base-multilingual-cased) and [LASER](https://research.fb.com/downloads/laser-language-agnostic-sentence-representations/), which include a variety of languages.

+# Data

+Google abd Jugsaw provided the dataset for a kaggle competition.
+The data can be downloaded [here](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/overview).